 8. Razer Blade Pro 17 Laptop – 4K Touchscreen

-The Razer Blade Pro 17 isn't exactly the perfect gaming laptop, but it's one of the best 4K blueprints for what a gaming laptop should be.
-The fact that the Razer Blade offers a refresh rate of 120 Hz with a 4K display is eyebrow raising and allows gamers to get the responsiveness they need without sacrificing graphical fidelity, and while the processor is just a seventh generation i7, it's been overclocked to squeeze every ounce of performance possible out of it.
+The Razer Blade Pro 17 isn't exactly the perfect gaming laptop, but it's one of the best blueprints for what a 4K gaming laptop should be.
+The fact that the Razer Blade offers a refresh rate of 120 Hz with a 4K display is eyebrow-raising, allowing gamers to get the responsiveness they need without sacrificing graphical fidelity.
+And while the processor is just a seventh-generation i7, it's been overclocked to squeeze every ounce of performance possible out of it.

-And it's possible you won't need to track down gaming specific peripherals either, since the mechanical keyboard and track pad on the Razer Blade are both impressive in their own right. eitherer, since the mechanical keyboard and track pad on the Razer Blade are both impressive in their own right.
+And it's possible you won't need to track down gaming-specific peripherals either, since the mechanical keyboard and trackpad on the Razer Blade are both impressive in their own right.

 9. Asus ZenBook Pro Duo UX581 15.6” 4K UHD

-The ASUS Zenbook Pro is more or less comparable to the Gigabyte Aero both in terms of pricing and in terms of specs, but where the Zenbook differs is in its specialized features for creative professionals of and those obsessed with efficiency.
-The best and most obvious distinction here is the inclusion a 14 inch, matte 4K touch screen.
+The ASUS Zenbook Pro is more or less comparable to the Gigabyte Aero both in terms of pricing and specs, but where the Zenbook differs is in its specialized features for creative professionals and those obsessed with efficiency.
+The best and most obvious distinction here is the inclusion of a 14-inch matte 4K touch screen.

-And since it's highly customizable, it can be used for everything from setting up macros in games to handling color selection when doing photo editing.
-It also makes use of a design feature ASUS calls the ErgoLift system - encouraging healthier posture for users.
+And since it's highly customizable, it can be used for everything from setting up macros in games to handling color selection when photo editing.
+It also makes use of a design feature that ASUS calls the ErgoLift system, which encourages healthier posture for users.

 10. Lenovo Yoga C930 4K UHD Touch-Screen Laptop

-The Lenovo Yoga has long been considered a two in one that does things right - combining form and function perfectly, and creating a model that capably makes the most of the best features of both a laptop and a tablet.
+The Lenovo Yoga has long been considered a 2-in-1 that does things right - combining form and function perfectly, and creating a model that capably makes the most of the best features of both a laptop and a tablet.
 The Y930 is more of the same - building off of an already great design and making small, iterative changes to improve upon it.

 4K Laptops Buyer’s Guide